Framework-R-D/phlex-design/doc/user_configuration.rst

 * Specifically overriding configuration items specified earlier in the configuration document :dune:`54 Support local configuration changes`, and
 * The ability to compose a single configuration document from multiple distinct sources :dune:`61 Composing configurations of framework components`.

-Programmatic access to the configuration
+Programmatic Access to the Configuration
 ----------------------------------------

 In order to preserve the framework-independent nature of user algorithms, the appropriate section of configuration will be made available to the appropriate algorithm's registration code in the form of a hierarchical configuration object in the appropriate programming language (C++ or Python).